panaversity/learn-agentic-ai/06_prompt_driven_development/08_edd/readme.md

 ## 🎯 **Summary**

-**EDD is about testing your AI prompts systematically, not hoping they work.**
+**EDD is the AI-specific testing discipline that works alongside TDD in agentic applications.**

 **Key points:**
+- TDD tests traditional code, EDD tests AI components
+- Both are essential for reliable agentic applications
 - Test your prompts like you test your code
 - Compare different models for your use case
 - Measure performance with real data
 - Optimize based on results, not guesswork

 **For agentic applications:**
-- Test core agent behavior
-- Test tool calling and integration
-- Test conversation flow and context
-- Test safety and boundaries
+- Use TDD for the "plumbing" (APIs, databases, business logic)
+- Use EDD for the "intelligence" (prompts, models, agent behavior)
+- Both disciplines work together in the SDD workflow

 **The simple approach:**
 1. Choose an evaluation tool (PromptFoo is popular)